Let's dive in to the pricing data from 2000+ hospitals. What is the state of compliance with the January 1st price transparency rule?

 Despite the difficulty finding data, we at Turquoise have over 2,000 hospitals' rates in our transparency database (with hundreds more in the queue).
 We've heard from many health systems still working on it.
 And we're encouraged by the thousands that have complied (or nearly complied) with earnest efforts to meet the price transparency final rule.
 We're also encouraged by health systems (Advocate Aurora, Hartford) that have improved their files following the initial posting.

 If you represent a hospital that has improved your files, feel free to let us know & consider becoming Turquoise Verified (a free service for compliant providers that helps patients know the rates are up to date).
 It's extremely important to us that we represent this data faithfully.

 As of mid-March, we've counted 1835 hospitals with a machine readable file compliance score of 3 or greater (cash rates + at least some insurance rates), and 1672 hospitals with a score of 4 or better (click here for a refresher on our compliance ratings).

 We still have several hundred hospitals in our queue (many independents) that are not yet reflected in any of the below data.

 While we expect to end up with about 2,500 compliant providers by May, the winds are shifting.
 We've recently heard directly from several health systems working on publishing files in April (a great sign for patients), and if you're patient enough (pun definitely not intended), all rates are coming 1/1/22 via the Transparency in Coverage rule for payers.

 In this visualization, hover over (or click on mobile) to view tooltips about each provider's rates data.
-Note: several compliant hospitals currently in our review are not yet featured on this map.
+Note: data as of March 2021, please reach out if interested in the most up-to-date data.

 What do the rates look like across markets?